 CSALE has conducted its Survey of Applied Legal Education every three years since 2007.
-The survey now consists of two primary parts: the Master Survey and the Faculty Sub-Survey.
+The survey now consists of two primary parts: the Master Survey and the Sub-Surveys.
 The Master Survey gathers demographic information about each school and provides an overview of its applied legal education programs and insight into hiring and retention practices for applied legal educators.
-The Master Survey is also the vehicle through which the Faculty Sub-Surveys are electronically assigned to, predominantly, persons teaching full-time in a law clinic or field placement program.
+The Master Survey is also the vehicle through which the Sub-Surveys are electronically assigned to, predominantly, persons teaching full-time in a law clinic or field placement program.

 The Faculty Sub-Survey is a short, anonymous survey that captures biographical information about the respondent (race, gender, years teaching, etc.).
 It also collects the defining characteristics of the respondent's employment, including, among other things: the nature of employment relationship; promotion and retention standards; compensation; supervision ratios; voting rights; committee participation; and support by and rights within his or her institution.
 Respondents who direct a law clinic or field placement also answer a series of targeted questions about how their courses are, among other things, designed, staffed, taught and graded.

 CSALE's data is collected exclusively on-line.
 An invitation to complete the Master Survey is sent to the person at every ABA accredited law school in the country with primary responsibility for, or considerable knowledge of, the applied legal education programs at his or her school.
 That person is responsible for assigning the Faculty Sub-Surveys.
 CSALE remotely monitors the progress on all invited Master and Sub Surveys and periodically sends reminders to invitees who have not yet participated.

-CSALE'S Fifth TRIENNIAL SURVEY WAS COMPLETED IN 2020 WITH 95% OF ABA ACCREDITED LAW SCHOOLS PARTICIPATING.
+CSALE'S sixth TRIENNIAL SURVEY WAS COMPLETED IN 2023 WITH 96% OF ABA ACCREDITED LAW SCHOOLS PARTICIPATING.